Dhruvi-02/Quest-Arena/README.md

 - Crack the code using the answers of the four clues
 - Unlock a surprise t the end if you crack the code

-Quest Arena is where curiosity meets fun - dive in ans see what unfolds!
+Quest Arena is where curiosity meets fun - dive in and see what unfolds!

 Note: js-confetti library is being used in this gaming website for showing confetti celebration